A Projection Based Conditional Dependence Measure with Applications to High-dimensional Undirected Graphical Models: Monte Carlo Experiments

-In Example \ref{exmp::SimTestB}, we consider a high-dimensional factor model with sparsity structure.
+In Example \ref{exmp::SimTestB}, we consider a high-dimensional factor model with sparse structure.
 Note that the errors are generated from a heavy tail distribution to demonstrate the proposed test works beyond Gaussian errors.
 We assume each coordinate of $\bx$ and $\by$ only depends on the first three factors.
 We calculate $T(\bx,\by,\bff)$ in the P-DCov test, and $T_0 (\bx,\by,\bff)$ in which we replace $\hat{\beps}_{i,x}$ and $\hat{\beps}_{i,y}$ by the true $\beps_{i,x}$ and $\beps_{i,y}$ as an oracle test to compare with.
 To get reference distributions of $T(\bx,\by,\bff)$ and $T_0 (\bx,\by,\bff)$, we follow the permutation procedure as described in Section \ref{sec::TheoreticalP}.
 In this example, we set the significance level $\alpha= 0.1$.
-We vary the sample size from 100 to 200 with increment of 10 and show the empirical power based on 1000 repetitions for both $T(\bx,\by,\bff)$ and $T_0(\bx,\by,\bff)$ in Figure \ref{fig:: Example 1} for $\rho\in\{0.1,0.2,0.3,0.4\}$.
-In the implementation of penalized least squares in Step 1, we use R package \pkg{glmnet} with the default tuning parameter selection method (10-fold cross-validation) and perform least square on the selected variables to reduce estimation bias of these estimated parameters.
+We vary the sample size from 100 to 300 with increment of 20 and show the empirical power based on 2000 repetitions for both $T(\bx,\by,\bff)$ and $T_0(\bx,\by,\bff)$ in Figure \ref{fig:: Example 1} for $\rho\in\{0.1,0.2,0.3,0.4\}$.
+In the implementation of penalized least squares in Step 1, we use R package \pkg{glmnet} with the default tuning parameter selection method (10-fold cross-validation) and perform least square on the selected variables to reduce estimation bias of these estimated parameters \citep{belloni2013least}.
+It is worth mentioning that an alternative approach to reduce the estimation bias is the de-biased lasso method \citep{zhang2014confidence,van2014asymptotically}.
+Here, we decided to use the least square post model selection approach due to its simplicity and computational efficiency.

 From Figure \ref{fig:: Example 1}, it is clear that as the sample size or $\rho$ increases, the empirical power also increases in general.
 Also, comparing the panels (A) and (B) in Figure \ref{fig:: Example 1}, we see that when the sample size is small, the P-DCov test has smaller power than the oracle test, however, the difference between them becomes negligible as the sample size increases.
 This is consistent with our theory regarding the asymptotic distribution of the test statistics.
 When $\rho=0$, Table \ref{Table::Example 1} reports the empirical type I error for both P-DCov as well as the oracle version.
 It is clear that the type I error of P-DCov is under good control as the sample size increases.